eliwjones/seer/README.md

 ### Project Structure

-This project is organized according to modern Go standards:
+This project is organized like so:

 *   `cmd/seer/`: The main application binary for the key-value store.
 *   `cmd/gossip-sim/`: An in-memory simulation tool for testing gossip strategies.